Amjad Parvez

-He has served as chief engineer, general manager, vice president and managing director of Nespak (National Engineering Services Pakistan).
+Parvez served as chief engineer, general manager, vice-president and managing director of NESPAK, a Pakistan-based multinational state-owned enterprise and energy contractor, that is a large engineering consultant management company in Africa and Asia.

-Personal life

 Background

-Parvez was born in Lahore, Pakistan in 1945 to Sheikh Abdul Karim who was head of the Chemistry department, Islamia College, Lahore.
+Amjad Parvez was born in Lahore, British India on 28 March 1945, to Sheikh Abdul Karim who was head of the Chemistry department, Islamia College, Lahore.
 Parvez's grandfather Khwaja Dil Muhammad was the principal at Islamia College, Lahore.
 He was also a poet of the Pakistan Movement as his nationalistic poems were read in the annual conventions of Anjuman-e-Himayat-e-Islam mostly presided by Allama Iqbal.

 Parvez completed his basic education at Central Model School, Lahore in 1960.
 He then joined Government College, Lahore (GCU) and University of Engineering and Technology, Lahore (UET) from where he graduated in Mechanical Engineering in 1967.
 After joining UET in the Faculty of Mechanical Engineering, he proceeded to the University of Birmingham, UK, in 1968, where he qualified for a master's degree in Quality and Reliability Engineering in 1969 and a Doctorate in Engineering Production in 1972.

+Parvez died in Lahore, Pakistan on 3 March 2024, at the age of 78.
+His funeral was held the following day.

 Career

 Parvez served Nespak (National Engineering Services Pakistan) for nearly 30 years, rose to the positions of general manager and Vice President, and retired as managing director and President in 2005.
 During his tenure as managing director, he brought in a significant annual amount of business for Nespak.

 After retirement from Nespak, Parvez joined as professor at UET responsible for teaching and research at graduate and post-graduate levels in its Industrial & Manufacturing Engineering Department.
 He also set up a consulting company for UET namely 'Engineering Services UET Pakistan Limited (ESUPAK)'.
 From 2011 to 2013, he served as the Head of Department for Mechanical Engineering at the University of Lahore.
-He is a visiting faculty member at Lahore Leads University.
+He was a visiting faculty member at Lahore Leads University.